mohitmathew/MediaOrganizer/README.md

 The folder organization can be any updated to suite your taste.
 Variables available MAKE,MODEL,YEAR,MONTH.
 I intend to add COUNTRY, STATE and CITY at some point and I am looking for a free geocoding service for this. google service requires an API key.

 If you know of any free geocoding service please let me know.

+Please note that metadata generated is saved in /ManagedMedia/ManagedMedia.csv .
+Please dont delete this file as this is used for de duplication.
+Also dont add or change files manually under /ManagedMedia  and you should consider them as read only copy organized and managed by this script.

 Thank you!